When getting a better job depends on your diploma, you’ll be looking for the fastest way to get a GED.

 What you should know is which questions are:

-You should be taking practice tests under test-like conditions including breaks at the same length and so on.
+You should be taking practice tests under test-like conditions, including breaks at the same length and so on.
+Check out also this post with GED test prep tips.

-During those practice tests, practice to implement your Blueprint!
-Then review your practice test while, at the same time, try to improve your Blueprint.
+During those practice tests, practice implementing your Blueprint!
+Then, review your practice test while, at the same time, trying to improve your Blueprint.
 Points to consider:

 - At what points have you made the right decision on spending your time wisely or how you dealt with certain problems?